-CERTAIN FEDERAL INCOME TAX CONSEQUENCES OF THE SHARE EXCHANGE temporary or proposed), and current administrative rulings and court decisions, all of which are subject to change.
+CERTAIN FEDERAL INCOME TAX CONSEQUENCES OF THE SHARE EXCHANGE

+The following is a discussion of the material federal income tax consequences of the Share Exchange that are generally applicable to Big Sky stockholders.
+This discussion is based on currently existing provisions of the Internal Revenue Code of 1986, as amended, existing Treasury regulations thereunder (including final, temporary or proposed), and current administrative rulings and court decisions, all of which are subject to change.
 Any such change, which may or may not be retroactive, could alter the tax consequences described herein.
 The following discussion is intended only as a summary of the material federal income tax consequences of the Share Exchange and does not purport to be a complete analysis or listing of all of the potential tax effects relevant to a decision on whether to vote in favor of approval of the Share Exchange.